drogue-iot/blog.drogue.io/content/2022-03-18-pcb-part-1/index.md

 # Motivation

-A few months back, an opportunity for designing our own PCB presented it self: Red Hat summit needed a large volume of custom devices for demos and workshops.
-Without going further into specifics, the devices will send and receive data to/from the cloud.
+A few months back, an opportunity for designing our own PCB presented it self: there was a need to produce some custom devices for demos and workshops.
+Without going further into specifics, the devices will send and receive data to/from the cloud that runs Red Hat services on the Red Hat cloud.
 Since this is a good match for the Drogue IoT project, we started to gather some requirements.
 The initial list was:

 * Must run on battery
-* About 200-800 devices
+* Report sensor data at regular intervals
-* Report data and receive commands over radio, ideally with low latency
+* Receive commands over radio
 * Sensors such as temperature and light sensors
 * Buttons and some way to indicate status
+* Wireless

-The experience of designing PCBs in the group was almost non-existing, and even then there is the challenge of logistics: a large amount of devices when there is a global chip shortage going on needs some careful planning.
+The experience of designing PCBs in the group was almost non-existing, and even then there is the challenge of logistics: a potential large amount of devices when there is a global chip shortage going on needs some careful planning.

 # Communication